TOD-theses/paper-T-RACE/main.typ

   When we calculate $sigma - Delta_(T_A)$ for our TOD definition, we would set the balance of $italic("sender")$ to $pre(Delta_(T_A)) ("'balance'", italic("sender")) < v_0$ and then execute $T_B$ based on this state.
 In this case, $T_B$ would be invalid, as the $italic("sender")$ would not have enough Ether to cover the upfront cost.
 ]

 Given this property, it is clear that TOD alone is not a useful attack indicator, else we would say that every transaction has been attacked.
-In @sec:tod-attack-definitions we discuss more restrictive definitions.
+In @sec:tod-attack-characteristics we discuss more restrictive definitions.

 = TOD candidate mining <cha:mining>
 In this chapter, we discuss how we search for potential TODs in the Ethereum blockchain.
 We use the RPC from an archive node to obtain transactions and their state accesses and modifications.
 Then we search for collisions between these transactions to find TOD candidates.
 Lastly, we filter out TOD candidates, that are not relevant to our analysis.